 The court consists of a panel headed by a judge who presides over cases in which more than one party is involved.
 The panel’s members include:

-- a representative of the Ministry of Labour in charge of technical matters
+- A representative of the Ministry of Labour in charge of technical matters

-- an attorney-at-law or a professor of law who serves as an expert on labor law
+- An attorney-at-law or a professor of law who serves as an expert on labor law

-- a representative from a recognized trade union or employer association.
+- A representative from a recognized trade union or employer association.

-Additionally, at Al Balooshi’s office, we can provide you with the best lawyer specialized in labor disputes to stand on behalf in trials and represent you before the judge and make sure all your rights are restored and may get you compensation for your hard time and energy in your place of work.
+Additionally, at Al Balooshi’s office, we can provide you with the best lawyer specialized in labor disputes to stand on your behalf in trials and represent you before the judge and make sure all your rights are restored and may get you compensation for your hard time and energy in your place of work.

-Labour court Dubai location
+Dubai Labour court location.

 The labour court Dubai is located at the Dubai Judicial Institute on Shaikh Rashid bin Saeed Al Maktoum Road in Trade Center, Dubai.